tricot-io/xsp/components/xsp_ws_client/README.md

 *   reading a WebSocket frame; and
 *   shutting down the transport.

-## The xsp_ws_client_loop layer
+## The xsp_ws_client_handler layer

-This layer maintains WebSocket state and provides an event loop; it implements most of the WebSocket protocol (apart from the basics provided by `xsp_ws_client`).
+This layer maintains WebSocket state and implements most of the WebSocket protocol (apart from the basics provided by `xsp_ws_client`) in conjunction with the `xsp_loop` event loop.

 Its operation proceeds as follows:

-*   Before the loop starts, the `xsp_ws_client` connection should be established.
+*   Before initializing the handler, the `xsp_ws_client` connection should be established.
+The `xsp_loop` should also be created.
+Both must remain valid for the lifetime of the handler.
-*   Then the loop is run, and it provides the application with *events* (via an event handler function implemented by the application).
+*   Once the handler is initialized it will watch the connection using the loop's FD watcher API.
+It will appropriately handle will-select, can-read, and can-write events.
+*   In turn, it will provide the application with its own events (see below).
     *   It provides an API for use while handling events.
-    *   The loop continues to run until either the connection is closed or the application stops the loop (in which case it may resume the loop later).
-    *   The loop automatically reads frames (and generates events), handling the close handshake and also automatically sending pongs for any pings received.
+    *   It will automatically read frames (generating events as appropriate), handle the close handshake, and also automatically sending pongs for any pings received.
-*   Once the connection is closed and the loop has stopped, the `xsp_ws_client` connection should be shut down (at the transport level).
+*   After the handler is shut down, the `xsp_ws_client` should be shut down (at the transport level).

 ### Events

-The loop provides the following events:
+The handler provides the following events:

-*   Idle: This is sent when an iteration occurs with no work being done.
-*   Closed: This is sent when the connection closed (cleanly or otherwise); it is the last event sent before the loop stops.
 *   Data-frame-received: This is sent when a data frame is received.
 *   Ping-received: This is sent when a ping frame is received (after a pong is automatically sent).